saltukalakus/auth0-show-rules-on-clients/README.md

 ```

 ## Development
 Fork the project in your GitHub account.
-Install <b>Node.js</b> and <b>npm</b> applications.
+Install <b>Node.js</b> and <b>npm</b>.
 Installation steps differ
 according to your operating system.
-Follow the steps for local and remote tests as below.
+After that, follow the steps for local and remote tests as below.

 ### Local tests
 * Copy sample_config.json as config.json in the same folder.
 Update AUTH0_DOMAIN setting in config.json with your domain path.
 It may be something like YourUserName.auth0.com Note that based on your account location auth0.com may not work for you.